APPFL/APPFL/examples/resources/configs/mnist_dr/README.md

 Each report includes:

-- General DR metrics and visualizations as enabled under `data_readiness_configs` in `server_fedavg_dragent.yaml`
+- General DR metrics and visualizations as enabled under `data_readiness_configs` in `server_fedavg_cadremodule.yaml`
-- Custom metrics specific to the selected DR agent
+- Custom metrics specific to the selected CADRE module

 ## Simulate data issues
-Fortunately and unfortunately, most data issues are not naturally presented in the MNIST dataset as it is a very well-curated dataset, therefore, to evaluate DR agents effectively, we intentionally inject issues (e.g., duplicates, noise) to create a "noisy" and "non-AI-ready" version of MNIST dataset at `./resources/dataset/mnist_dataset_dr.py`.
+Fortunately and unfortunately, most data issues are not naturally presented in the MNIST dataset as it is a very well-curated dataset, therefore, to evaluate CADRE modules effectively, we intentionally inject issues (e.g., duplicates, noise) to create a "noisy" and "non-AI-ready" version of MNIST dataset at `./resources/dataset/mnist_dataset_dr.py`.

 ## Notes
-- You can extend the `BaseAgent` from `appfl.misc.data_readiness` and create new custom DR agents to handle any data related issues easily
+- You can extend the `BaseAgent` from `appfl.misc.data_readiness` and create new custom CADRE modules to handle any data related issues easily